CenturyLinkLabs/panamax-api/README.md

 * [MailChimp API](http://apidocs.mailchimp.com/) - Allow users to subscribe to the CenturyLink Labs mailing list.
 * [KissMetrics API](http://support.kissmetrics.com/apis/specifications.html) - Collect data about the templates users are running.

+## NOTE

+This repo is no longer being maintained.
+Users are welcome to fork it, but we make no warranty of its functionality.

 ## Getting Started

 If you're trying to install panamax as a complete package: [Follow these instructions](http://panamax.io/get-panamax).